Jasper Productivity Solutions

 • Transitioning from Paper to Digital Information Storage

-© Jan Jasper; 2001-2010
+© Jan Jasper; 2001-2012

 Avoid Keeping Related Information in Many Different Places

-You Lose the Visual Cues That Help You Navigate Paper
+Visual Cues Help You Find Things

 Even if you're consistent in where you store information, there's another thing to consider: Most of us rely on visual cues.
 Seeing the yellow folder on our desk reminds us to work on The Big Project.
 We easily locate the notes made at yesterday's meeting because they're in our spiral pad.
 When we need to find a phone message, we look for small pink message slips.
 We easily locate things by color, thickness, and size.
+While the visual cues are fewer, to some extent you still can color-code in the computer.

 Color-Coding Things in the Computer

-This article is available to reprint if you include my copyright notice and identify me as follows: "Jan Jasper, a productivity expert in the New York City area, is the author of Take Back Your Time: How to Regain Control of Work, Information, & Technology (St. Martin's Press)."
+This article is available for a one-time reprint or internet posting if you include my copyright notice, provide a link to www.janjasper.com and identify me as follows: "Jan Jasper, a productivity expert in the New York City area, is the author of Take Back Your Time: How to Regain Control of Work, Information, & Technology (St. Martin's Press)."
+Read Terms and Conditions for details.

 Learn how the right technology can save you